-The What if scenario is a trapping of the Fear Monger.
+The What if the scenario is a trapping of the Fear Monger.
 It is designed to ‘trick’ us into thinking we are begin vigilant, safety conscious and deliberate in our life path.
-When in reality, what if’s play there in a on-going tape of trappedness and non-movement.
-If we are always in the what if mode we will never make a decision on career, we won’t call anyone to set up networking meeting or do an informational interview, we won’t research grad schools or look at new employers.
+When in reality, what if’s play there in an on-going tape of trappedness and non-movement.
+If we are always in the what if mode we will never decide on a career, we won’t call anyone to set up networking meeting or do an informational interview; we won’t research grad schools or look at new employers.
 We will be trapped in the what if scenario.
-Because what if’s are irrational, rationality won’t work–they are never ending.
+Because what if’s are irrational, rationality won’t work–they are never-ending.

-For example let’s say you are trying to decide between 2 careers and you need to do some research in order to gather more information.
+For example, let’s say you are trying to decide between 2 careers and you need to do some research to gather more information.
 Your what if’s might go like this.

 What if I call that guy to do an informational interview and he thinks I am an idiot?